marinadolfin/QuantMethods-Matlab/README.md

 QMF3_3_ML_FXTrading

 This is a work in progress!
-Additional material will follow on Machine Larning examples and applications.
+Additional material will follow.

 Suggested Prework